About Michelle

 I found carpentry so expensive and often poorly done that I started doing it myself.
 I worked on rough carpentry, then finish carpentry, and finally cabinets and complex built-ins.
 This work caused me to acquire tools, machines, skills and a profound love of woodworking.
 After completing the last possible elaborate built in project in my current house the logical progression was to start building freestanding furniture.

 Although I consider myself primarily self taught, I attended the North Bennett Street School Cabinet and Furniture Making program for a year where I built my first piece of freestanding furniture in 2021.
-I have been producing furniture independently since that time in my shop in Brookline, Massachusetts
+I have been producing furniture independently since that time.

 My Work

-Although I admire many furniture styles, currently I am inspired by the enduring beauty of furniture from the American Federal period.
+Although I admire many furniture styles, I am inspired by the enduring beauty of furniture from the American Federal period and the clean geometric lines of Art Deco furniture.
 I aspire to make heirloom pieces of furniture that will endure for their design, materials and the quality of their construction.

 I strive to create refined elegant forms with complimenting decoration.
 Detailed inlay, banding and veneers are integral to my furniture whether they be traditional fans or asymmetrically placed circles.
-As my design voice matures I plan to make modern pieces but I believe my pieces will always be modern interpretations of historical forms.
-I have been a student of furniture design and making and have an appreciation of many furniture forms and styles.
+Although I make modern furniture, I believe they will always be modern interpretations of historical forms.
+I have been a student of furniture design all my life and have an appreciation of many furniture forms and styles.

 My creativity frequently springs from a beautiful piece of veneer or the rippling grain of a piece of wood.
-The meticulous research, technical problem solving, and project planning coupled with careful choosing of wood, veneer and inlay for a piece is a process full of joy and excitement.
-Seeing the piece emerge from my thoughts, to paper, to wood and joinery, and finally to existence is deeply rewarding and fulfilling.
+The meticulous research, technical problem solving, and project planning for a piece coupled with the careful choosing of wood, veneer and inlay is a process full of joy and excitement.
+Seeing furniture emerge from my thoughts, to paper, to wood and joinery, and finally to existence is deeply rewarding and fulfilling.

 Organizations & Memberships